 What does it really mean to have a healthy gut?
 In a nutshell, it means having the right bacterial balance in your microbiome.
-You see, your microbiome consists of trillions of microbes that live inside your gut and work around the clock producing mood-regulating, brain-stimulating, and immune-boosting chemicals, as well as optimizing digestion and helping to keep premature aging at bay.
-Here are our top tips for keeping your microbiome in peak shape.
+You see, your microbiome consists of trillions of microbes that live inside your gut and work around the clock producing mood-regulating, brain-stimulating, and immune-boosting chemicals, as well as supporting healthy digestion and helping to keep premature aging at bay.
+Here are our top tips to optimize your microbiome and keep it in peak shape.

 Eat more plants.
 Plant foods containing fiber are the best fuel for your gut bacteria.
+A plant-based diet is also linked with greater diversity of gut bacteria.
 That is why a plant-based diet that includes a variety of whole grains, legumes, vegetables, and fruit increases the microbial diversity in your microbiome.
 Legumes, for example, contain a type of fiber called prebiotics, which feed your good gut bacteria and produce short-chain fatty acids.1 Combined with probiotics, prebiotics provide long-term sustainable nourishment to your microbiome.
 Whole grains contain something called polysaccharides which provide bulk and absorb water to promote healthy bowel movements.
 Fruits and veggies also contain simple sugars which draw water into the gut to assist the movement of fiber and help to prevent constipation.2

 It is important to eat a wide variety of plant foods because the more diverse the gut microbiota, the more resilient it will be.
 That said, it’s important to clarify that “plant-based” doesn’t mean you have to become vegan.
 A primarily whole-food, plant-forward diet brings you many more health benefits than just avoiding animal products.